Photo: Adelhills Sansas Aslan

 Britches should be medium to short Toe hair is acceptable.

-BGL Shape: Broad modified wedge with rounded contours.
+BGL Head Shape: Broad modified wedge with rounded contours.
 Longer

 than it is wide.
 Slightly small in proportion to body, but not to be taken to